jianleon/AlertLogicTechnicalTest/exam.rst

 Code repository using `Github <https://github.com/jianleon/AlertLogicTechnicalTest>`_.

-3. Considering the information granted and the main goal of the project:

-	We must consider in this case:
+3. Considering the information granted and the main goal of the project, we must consider for this case:

 	* Server capacity for data extraction